Tinkerforge/generators/perl/readme.txt

 You can install the package from CPAN ("sudo cpan install Tinkerforge").
 After that you can use the examples as they are.

+Yon can also install the local version of the CPAN package by unpacking Tinkerforge.tar.gz and running the following commands:

+ perl Makefile.PL
+ make
+ make test
+ make install

 If you can't or don't want to use CPAN, you can also use the source directly, just create a folder for your project and copy the Tinkerforge/ folder from source/ and the example you want to try in there (e.g. the Stepper configuration